WindowDump/thcrap_mods/chipin/README.md

 2. Run the thcrap configurator.
 Choose the language of your choice (optional, you should probably pick lang_en), then choose chipin from the list of available mods.
 Pick a name for the configuration you'll remember. thcrap will then download the files for you automatically!

-3. Run thcrap with the configuration you just made and the
+3. Run thcrap with the configuration you just made and th08 as the target.
+Now, enter "My World"!

 Typos?
 Bugs?
 Questions?
 Complaints?
 Bug Window Dump on the Touhou Patch Center Discord server! https://discord.thpatch.net/ Or make an issue on the GitHub, that works too.